drewm27/speakerrankings/passive-bookshelf-large-pages/AsciLab+C6B.md

 share-description: "The AsciLab C6B ranks #4 out of 48 total Large Size Bookshelf Speakers.
 Find all the specifications and reviews in one place"
 ---

-The AsciLab C6B ranks #4 out of 48 total [Large Size Bookshelf Speakers](/passive-bookshelf-large/).
+The AsciLab C6B ranks #4 out of 48 total [Large Size Bookshelf Speakers](/passive-bookshelf-large/) for sound quality.
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.

 ### #4 [AsciLab C6B](https://ascilab.com/product/ascilab-c6b-passive-pair/17/category/26/display/1/) [[Ascilab](https://ascilab.com/product/ascilab-c6b-passive-pair/17/category/26/display/1/)] [[Used Listings](https://www.hifizero.com/index.php?q=AsciLab+C6B)]: $1145
 - Positives: Extremely good directivity and frequency response, and just an insane value for the price.